k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/README.md

-# Force Samsung Windows apps from their Galaxy book series to work on any windows system.
+# Force Samsung Windows apps from Galaxy book series to work on any windows system.
 (Some stipulations and HW requirements, cant bypass the hardware reqs yet)
 Windows 10 &amp; 11 Samsung Galaxy Book Spoofer -- Tool for making *Some* Samsung apps work on any Windows 10 or 11 PC

 **---- PART 1 - Bat File & REG keys.**